convox/console-app/README.md

 $ convox deploy -a console
 ```

+> **Note**: The first deployment typically takes 5-10 minutes as it needs to create the Redis cache resource.
+You will see repeated messages stating `Waiting on dependent resources to be completed` - this is normal while the Redis instance is being provisioned.

 ## Verification

 After deployment completes, you should be able to access your Console at your configured domain (e.g., https://console.example.org).